chankrrn/WRO-FE-YBR/elec/elec_README.md

 ---

-## 8.4.4 IMU Limitation
+### 8.4.4 IMU Limitation

 Because the system does not wait for a complete magnetometer calibration before every run, absolute heading should not be treated as perfectly reliable over long periods or in every magnetic environment.

-The software therefore does not depend on the IMU as the only localization source.
+Therefore, the software does not rely on the IMU as the only source of localization.

-LiDAR geometry provides an additional orientation and position reference.
+Instead, LiDAR-based field geometry provides an additional reference for determining the robot’s orientation and position, improving the overall reliability of navigation.

 ---

-# 8.5 Encoder Calibration / Interpretation
+## 8.5 Encoder Calibration / Interpretation

-The encoder conversion depends on:

-- encoder pulses per revolution,
+The conversion between encoder signals and physical rotation depends on the encoder pulses per revolution, quadrature decoding factor, and gearbox ratio.
-- quadrature multiplication,
-- gearbox ratio.

 Existing documentation calculates: